Crafting a Boutique Wellness Experience from Scratch

 Approach

+I established a brand identity that balanced credibility for a medically adjacent service with the premium, lifestyle-forward feel of the target Hollywood clientele.
 Drawing on the booking flow patterns established at Soothe, I designed a guided mobile experience that minimized friction while keeping service clarity front and center.
-The key innovation was a visual card-based system for presenting therapy types — using simple descriptions, iconography, and color-coded categorization to help users quickly identify the right treatment without needing medical knowledge.
+The key innovation was a visual card-based system for presenting therapy types, using simple descriptions, iconography, and color-coded categorization to help users quickly identify the right treatment without needing medical knowledge.
 The checkout supported both one-time bookings and an elite membership tier for frequent users.

 Impact